nwaldispuehl/interval-music-compositor/en/download.markdown

 ## Linux version
 [Download Linux version on Github release page](https://github.com/nwaldispuehl/interval-music-compositor/releases/latest)

-Start the program by either double clicking on the start script or calling it from the shell:
+The `.deb` package can be double-clicked after download.
+It will then be installed by the systems package manager.
+After that, the program is available in the desktop managers application list.
+Alternatively it can be started from the command line:

-    user@localhost $ ./bin/IntervalMusicCompositor &
+    $ intervalmusiccompositor

 <a name="osx"></a>